seanlerner/k/README.md

 ### Test failures

-For example, if a test is failing using ruby and minitest, the message will look like so:
+For example, if a test is failing using Ruby and minitest, the message will look like so:

 ```plain
 E